 The City of Atlanta faced a challenge: how to alleviate historic Vine City flooding problems in a sustainable way that honors the neighborhood’s rich history.
-The solution – a vibrant new park integrated with inventive stormwater features and tiered water quality treatment measures – offers a model of innovation, collaboration, and community investment.
+The solution — a vibrant new park integrated with inventive stormwater features and tiered water quality treatment measures — offers a model of innovation, collaboration, and community investment.
 This presentation will discuss how the $40 million Rodney Cook Sr. Park has replaced flooded lots with a 16-acre park and retrofit stormwater facility that have greatly enhanced the neighborhood.
 The stormwater infrastructure was designed to improve runoff water quality in a watershed with 80% impervious cover, and to reduce flood risk and combined sewer overflows.
 This project is a key first step in separating the combined sewer system and will ultimately reduce capital costs for future wastewater treatment plant upgrades.
-Construction was substantially completed in November 2020, with a ribbon-cutting in July 2021.

 201 Waterfront St